 Observation and monitoring

 You'll be monitored through regular visits with a congenital heart disease cardiologist.
 You should have an appointment with your cardiologist at least once a year.
-A typical evaluation generally includes a thorough review of complaints and symptoms, a physical exam, and blood tests.
+A typical evaluation generally includes a thorough review of signs and symptoms, a physical exam, blood tests, and selected other testing.

 Medications are the primary treatment option for Eisenmenger syndrome.
 You'll need to be monitored closely by a doctor when taking medications for any changes in blood pressure, fluid volume or pulse rate.

 - Medications to control arrhythmias.
 If you have an arrhythmia, you may receive medications to control your heart rhythms.

 - Iron supplements.
 Your doctor may prescribe iron supplements if he or she finds your iron level is too low.
 Don't start taking iron supplements without talking to your doctor first.

 Aspirin or other blood-thinning medications.
 If you have had a stroke, blood clot or certain types of irregular heart rhythms, your doctor may recommend aspirin or other blood thinners such as warfarin (Coumadin, Jantoven).